GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-distribution/index.md

   How to use the Payment & Distribution tab of the Chrome Web Store dashboard.
 ---

-In the payments and distribution tab you can declare if your extension is free or contains paid services.
+In the payments and distribution tab you can declare if your extension is free or contains in-app purchases.
 You can also choose who will see it on the Chrome Web Store.

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/QQZihsAu4qF7vKH7n648.png", alt="Screenshot of the Chrome Web Store payment and distribution page", width="800", height="388" %}